On this page

 Regional Development Australia

-Regional Development Australia Adelaide Hills, Fleurieu and Kangaroo Island is providing free one-on-one mentoring and advice for businesses and community groups.
+Regional Development Australia (RDA) Adelaide Hills, Fleurieu and Kangaroo Island is providing free one-on-one mentoring and advice for businesses and community groups.
 Topics include:

-Hills & Coast Grant Finder
+Regional Development Australia — Hills and Coast Grant Finder

 Stay up to date on grant opportunities by visiting the Hills & Coast Grant Finder.
 This service is provided through the RDA Adelaide Hills Fleurieu and Kangaroo Island to provide a regional specific service to businesses wanting assistance to find and manage grant applications.
 As well, if you need assistance to write a grant application, the site provides a list of grant writers who service our region.
-RDA Adelaide Hills & Coast Grant Finder

 As the response to the recent fires turns to helping Adelaide Hills communities get back on their feet, Rural Business Support (RBS) has expanded its services to help.
 The organisation can now assist eligible farmers and small business owners who have been impacted by bushfires and /or COVID-19, to develop and implement plans to recover.

 Building on the support that RBS rural financial counsellors provide to primary producers under the Rural Financial Counselling Service (RFCS), a new Small Business Financial Counselling (SBFC) program is now available to assist eligible small business owners beyond the farm gate.

 Both of these services are free, independent and confidential.